awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Compute Optimizer Dashboards/Dashboards/1_prerequisites.md

 1. Select **continue** and you will need to fill in a series of options in order to finish creating your account.

-    + Ensure you select the region that is most appropriate based on where your S3 Bucket is located containing your TA report files.
+    + Ensure you select the region that is most appropriate based on where your S3 Bucket is located containing your CO report files.

         ![Select Region and Amazon S3 Discovery](/Cost/200_Cloud_Intelligence/Images/QS-s3.png?classes=lab_picture_small)